 What is unique about this degree program, and how will it help me today?

 The Master of Science in Social Entrepreneurship is the only graduate degree of its kind offered at a U.S. business school.
-You can complete this degree in one year through courses held in the evenings and on weekends.
-If you prefer, you can complete the degree in one and one half, two, or even three or four years, according to your needs.
+You can complete this degree in one year through courses held in evenings and on weekends.
+If you prefer, you can complete the degree in one-and-a-half or two years, according to your needs.
 If you have recently graduated or are about to graduate with your undergraduate degree, the Master of Science in Social Entrepreneurship allows you to earn a graduate degree without having to acquire the work experience necessary for admission to an MBA program.
 Additionally, because of the accelerated nature of the program, the Master of Science in Social Entrepreneurship is a cost-effective option when considering a graduate degree.

 Why should I study social entrepreneurship at a business school?

 Traditionally, social impact organizations relied on individuals with training in social services and policy.
-However, as we look to build mission-driven social enterprises, we need to add business-educated individuals into the mix.
-Designing and managing organizations and/or programs that produce earned income through business models requires the same business skills as any organizations.
+However, as we look to build mission-driven social enterprises, we need to add business-educated individuals to the mix.
+Designing and managing organizations and/or programs that produce earned income through business models requires the same business skills as any organization.
 We believe that nobody is better equipped to offer this training than a business school.
-The Marshall School of Business has designed this degree program specifically to bring leading faculty and a state-of-the-art business education to individuals looking to use their acquired skill to change the world.
+The Marshall School of Business has designed this degree program specifically to bring leading faculty and a state-of-the-art business education to individuals looking to use their acquired skills to change the world.

 What kind of job will I accept when I graduate?
 What kind of venture will I be equipped to launch?

 When you graduate from the MSSE program, you will have the business skills you need to take on the world's greatest challenges.
 You may decide to start a new social enterprise and tackle a cause that resonates with you.
-Or, like many of our alumni, you may join an enterprise as an "intrapreneur," offering an innovative income-producing strategy to an existing problem.
+Or, like many of our alumni, you may join an existing enterprise, offering an innovative perspective and business strategy to an existing problem.
 You will leave the MSSE program with analytic and technical skills to make your organization financially sustainable and highly impactful.
-Our graduates seek employment in non-profit and for-profit impact organizations of all sizes.
+Our graduates seek employment in nonprofit and for-profit impact organizations of all sizes.
 Our small and growing group of alumni includes managers and leaders in:

 - Environmental sustainability